David Stone (cyclist)

 David Robert Stone, MBE (born 30 April 1981) is a British para-cyclist.

 Stone specialises in the Road Race and Time Trial events, winning gold medals in both events at Paralympic and World Championship level.
 In the 2009 New Year Honours he was appointed a Member of the Order of the British Empire (MBE).

 Early life

 David was born in Birmingham in 1981.
 He started cycling aged 8, and competed in his first race aged 15, when he was spotted by the manager of the Great Britain team.

 Disability

-David suffers from cerebral palsy.
+David has cerebral palsy.
 He has described cycling as an outlet of frustration, and a source of freedom and enjoyment.